Statement of Purpose

 16.1 We only offer emergency appointments to our existing patients as we do not have capacity to cover non-registered patients.

-16.2 We aim to see our existing patients on the same day where possible and ask that our patients call as early as possible in the morning to allow us to do this.
+16.2 We aim to see our existing patients on the same day/within 24 hours where possible and ask that our patients call as early as possible in the morning to allow us to do so.

 16.3 If a patient has an emergency outside of our opening hours they can contact us via email which is monitored by the clinicians.